ehrpg/qstar/docs/character/index.md

 Fate helps powerful characters to get a better outcome when faced with dire consequences, but changing fate always comes with a cost.

-### Means
+### Acquisitions

-> Means abstract the resources available to a character.
+> Acquisitions abstract the resources available to a character.

-Means are limited by a maximum value, and are used to improve your character.
+Acquisitions are limited by a maximum value, and are used to improve your character.
 This maximum value is modified by Circumstances, [Perks](/perks), and permanently due to [Experience](#experience-xp).

-The current value for Means can **never** exceed the maximum value.
+The current value for Acquisitions can **never** exceed the maximum value.
 All exceeding points are usually lost.

 [Influence](/character#influence-inf), [Resources](/character#resources-res) and
 [Technology](/character#technology-tech) can be traded for each other.
-Any two Means of one sort can be traded in for any other.
+Any two Acquisitions of one sort can be traded in for any other.
 [Downtime](/character#downtime-dt) cannot be traded.

-!!! tip "Buying Means"
+!!! tip "Buying Acquisitions"
-    A GM may disallow exchanging [Credits](/equipment#credits-cr) for Means directly.
+    A GM may disallow exchanging [Credits](/equipment#credits-cr) for Acquisitions directly.
 Instead, he may require a character or the party to go on a quest or adventure in order to exchange [Credits](/equipment#credits-cr).
 E.g. the party has to find a wealthy trader, or rescue a trader from pirates first,